rgriff23/rgriff23.github.io/_posts/2017-05-07-read-meshlab-pickedpoints.md

 ---
-title: "Function to import Meshlab picked points (*.pp) into R"
+title: "Function to read and write Meshlab picked points (*.pp) with R"
 layout: post
 date: 2017-05-07
 tags: R geometric-morphometrics Meshlab
 comments: true
 ---

 Recently, I've been using the 'PickPoints' feature of  [Meshlab](http://www.meshlab.net/) to collect landmarks from 3D surface models of primate skulls.
 Meshlab exports landmark coordinates in uniquely formatted 'PickedPoints' files, which I want to read into R as 3D coordinate matrices.
 Here is an example of the files I am working with- this one decribes 3 points, or landmarks, named "p1", "p2", and "p3":